gdgtoledo/katangapp-android/README.md

 ## Building the Android APK

-In the main diretory, execute `gradlew assemble` and the unsigned APK will be generated in the `./app/build/outputs/apk` folder.
+In the main directory, execute `gradlew assemble` and the unsigned APK will be generated in the `./app/build/outputs/apk` folder.

 ## Thanks to...